 By design, a headless platform will free your brand from the cookie-cutter storefronts powered by traditional eCommerce platforms to create bespoke experiences for your customers, allowing you to stand out in an increasingly crowded digital world.
 Headless Commerce platforms differentiate around three core pillars:

 - Ability to support multiple, complex routes to market

 - Freedom to innovate & control your brand

 Let's run down the list of the three pillars to understand which platform would better fit your brand.

 Speed to Market

 Both BigCommerce & Elastic Path Commerce Cloud are built around APIs for core microservices.
 BigCommerce is part of the MACH (Microservices, APIs, Cloud, Headless) alliance, a good marketing tool to set themselves and others apart from more traditional eCommerce platforms.
-The consensus continues to solidify around building an eCommerce solution around these technologies is the way of the future (Gartner updated quote from 2021?).
+The consensus continues to solidify around building an eCommerce solution around these technologies is the way of the future.
 Check out our blog post to learn more about why Elastic Path is not part of the alliance.

 While Elastic path also leverages MACH-based architecture, we provide more than just a collection of technologies (MACH).
 Instead, we focus on delivering the complete solution that allows your brand to embrace these innovative technologies and achieve your goals.
 We focus on customer outcomes instead of just promoting a technology stack.